haggen/railtility/README.md

 ## What exactly is it ?

-Simply put, it's a collection of files that you copy into your application's directory for extended its functionality.
+Simply put, it's a collection of files that you copy into your application's directory to extend its functionality.

 ## And what does it do ?